“I’m trying to go down a bottomless pit. I’ll never make it till the end.”

-We can already see, thanks to these definitions, two main foundations for learning:
+We can already see, thanks to these definitions, two main fundamentals for learning:

 - Remembering (acquisition).

 I’ll add a third one:

 Transfer is applying the knowledge from the learning context to another context.
 For example, it could be applying the programming knowledge your learned at school to the side project you always dreamt to build.

 Transferring is necessary for learning.
 After all, you can understand and remember some knowledge without ever using it.
 But, most of the time, we learn in hope to apply the knowledge acquired.
 That’s why it’s still a major component of our learning experiences.

 Enriching Your Life